kontena/kontena/docs/using-kontena/nodes.md

 - `ha`: 2 minutes
 - `random`: 30 seconds

+### Node evacuation

+Node can be evacuated using `kontena node evacuate` command.
+Node evacuation means that all the stateless services will be re-scheduled immediately out from the node.
+Any stateful services running on that node will be stopped.
+For a planned maintenance or node decommisioning it is a good idea to first evacuate the node so there are minimal disruptions on the services running.

+Once the maintenance is over and a node can be put back to work it can be un-evacuated using `kontena node unevacuate` command.
+This marks the node back in a state where it will get new deployments as Kontena scheduler will see this node back in the available nodes list.

 ### Decomissioning nodes

 Use the `kontena node rm` command to decomission a node.